-3. Rental Cars
+2. Rental Cars

 Of course, just like hotels, most rental car companies will likely put a hold on your account (anywhere from $100–500).
-That’s just in case you imitate Jeff Gordon while driving in your Corolla.
-So if you still believe that you can’t use a debit card to rent a car, you’ve bought into an old myth that is hopefully breathing its last breath.
+That’s just in case you decide to go off-roading in your uninsured VW beetle—oops, maybe you should have gotten the insurance.
+So, if you still believe that you can’t use a debit card to rent a car, you’ve bought into an old myth that is hopefully on its last breath.

-If you’re not going to be driving much on your trip, consider a ride-sharing app like Uber.
+If you’re not going to be driving much on your trip, consider a ride-sharing app, like Uber or Lyft.
 That way, you don’t have to deal with a rental car company at all.
-Plus, you won’t have to pay for parking!
+Plus, you won’t even have to pay for parking!

 4. International Travel

-If you’re traveling overseas, you can probably expect some additional fees depending on where you bank.
-Some banks will charge a small fee for each transaction or an exchange surcharge for withdrawing money from an ATM.
+If you’re traveling overseas, it’s good to expect some additional fees (depending on who you bank with, of course).
+Some banks charge a small fee for each transaction you make or an exchange surcharge for withdrawing money from an ATM.